manassaloi/manassaloi.github.io/links.md

 ### (Transitioning to a PM role)

-I used to run a PM coaching course called Aristos: [Aristos - PM Coaching](https://manassaloi.com/2020/01/21/aristos-pm-coaching.html)
+Check out my material from my PM coaching course called Aristos: [Aristos - PM Coaching](https://manassaloi.com/2020/01/21/aristos-pm-coaching.html)

 Currently writing a series of posts on [How to run a Product team](https://manassaloi.com/2020/03/23/running-product-team.html)